 Antipsychotics are medicines that are mainly used to treat schizophrenia or mania caused by bipolar disorder.
 There are two main types of antipsychotics: atypical antipsychotics and older antipsychotics.
 Both types are thought to work as well as each other.
 Side-effects are common with antipsychotics.
-You will need regular tests to monitor for side-effects while you take these medicines.
+Regular tests may be needed to monitor for side-effects on some of these medicines.

 What are antipsychotics?

 Antipsychotics are a group of medicines that are mainly used to treat mental health illnesses such as schizophrenia, or mania (where you feel high or elated) caused by bipolar disorder.
 They can also be used to treat severe depression and severe anxiety.
 Antipsychotics are sometimes also called major tranquillisers.